agnumo/alx-pre_course/README.md

 ### ALX pre-course

 <!-- Italics -->
-_alx pre-course_ is is my first repository ever for the ALX SE program!
+_alx pre-course_ is my first repository ever for the ALX SE program!